HashCodeDevelopment/ChatAddon/README.md

 # ChatAddon
-This is an ChatAddon for our lobbysystem.
+This is a ChatAddon for our lobbysystem.